We put a toy model of Moses Tabernacle together by using the instructions found in Exodus 26.

-We laid the parts out.
-Curtains, boards, pillars, the Ark of the Covenant, the Mercy Seat, the stone tablets, Aaron’s rod, the pot of manna, the Lampstand, the Table of Showbread, the Altar of incense, the Altar of burnt offering, the golden basin, 3 bulls, 3 sheep, 3 lambs, 3 priests, 1 high priest.
+We took out the parts and laid them out.
+There are parts for curtains, boards, pillars, the Ark of the Covenant, the Mercy Seat, the stone tablets, Aaron’s rod, the pot of manna, the Lampstand, the Table of Showbread, the Altar of Incense, the Altar of burnt offering, the golden basin, three bulls, three sheep, three lambs, three priests, one high priest.
 All constructed to a scale of 90:1.

-It was a fun way to dig into the word of God.
-We didn’t just skim the Bible but attempted to visualize the word.
-As Jamie was reading the description of the lampstand (Exodus 25:31-40), I was holding the little model in my hand, tracing the lamp, the branches, the flowers, and the buds as she read each part.
+It was a fun way to dig into the Word of God.
+We didn’t just skim the Bible but attempted to visualize the Word.
+As Jamie was reading the description of the lampstand (Exodus 25:31-40), I was holding the little model in my hand, tracing the lamp, the branches, the flowers, and the buds as the description of each part are being read.
 One single piece of hammered gold.
 Imagine the workmanship needed.

 The model took shape slowly.
 Most of us got a backache after hovering over the model but we are very happy with our work.
 This is a small model of a real tabernacle that do not exist anymore.
 Come to think of it, the real tabernacle is also a model.
 We know that it describes Jesus; His person and His works.